-100 questions to ask kids – great conversation starters for the whole family.
+100 questions to ask kids for family connection and bonding.

 He turned around, found me with his eyes, and asked me a question.